zyna-b/Modern-Social-Media-Backend-API/README.md

 isort app/
 ```

-## 🚀 Deployment
+## 🚀 Deployment Options

-### Render Deployment
+### Future Deployment Plans

-This project is ready for deployment on [Render](https://render.com), which offers a free tier for hosting.
-The repository includes specific configuration files for Render deployment:
+This project is containerized with Docker and ready for deployment, but has not been deployed yet.
+The repository includes configuration files that could be used for various deployment options:

+- **Dockerfile & docker-compose.yml**: For container-based deployment platforms
-- **render.yaml**: Defines services and databases
+- **render.yaml**: Template for potential Render deployment
-- **build.sh**: Contains build commands and database migration instructions
+- **build.sh**: Example build commands for CI/CD pipelines
-- **config.py**: Configured to work with Render's environment variables
+- **config.py**: Configured to handle different environment variables

-#### Steps to Deploy on Render
+#### Potential Deployment on Render

+[Render](https://render.com) offers a free tier for hosting and would be suitable for this project when you're ready to deploy:

 1. **Push code to GitHub** (if you haven't already)